inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 -  Click :guilabel:`Download Now`.

--  If you are using Windows, there are 2 versions of QGIS (version 2.14 and version 2.18).
+-  If you are using Windows, there are 2 versions of QGIS (version 2.18 and version 3.0).
-   Choose :kbd:`Latest release (eg. for new users)` and click :guilabel:`QGIS Standalone Installer Version 2.14 (32 bit or 64 bit depend your computer operating system)`.
+   Choose :kbd:`Long term release repository (most stable)` and click :guilabel:`QGIS Standalone Installer Version 2.18 (32 bit or 64 bit depend your computer operating system)`.
    Your exact version number may be different.

 .. image:: /static/training/socialisation/Intro_QGIS_02.*